|

 - Historical Rumsey: David Rumsey Historical Map Collection; over 10,000 maps online; focus on rare 18th and 19th century North and South America maps; historic maps of the world, Europe, Asia and Africa also

-- Historical Darkwing: Historical atlas; shows historical maps (for example Territorial Expansion of the United States: 1783-1853); part of the Darkwing Atlas Project, Editors: James Mohr and John Nicols, Department of History, University of Oregon
+- Historical: Mapping History Project; shows historical maps (for example Territorial Expansion of the United States: 1783-1853); University of Oregon

 - Online UA: Collection at the University of Alabama; contemporary and historical maps of the United States prepared by the Cartographic Research Laboratory, College of Arts and Sciences at the University of Alabama; shows maps of all states but Alabama in detail; "Alabama Maps" collection